For some people, shopping for jewelry is a mystifying and even overwhelming experience—and it’s only compounded when you’re shopping for someone else!

 If you’re looking for a diamond ring, what type of setting do you prefer?
 If you want to update older necklaces, what metal best suits your wardrobe?
 If you have an active lifestyle, what kinds of jewelry are the least likely to slip off?

 A little advance planning can help you narrow your options down before you start shopping, making you less likely to opt for an eye-catching bauble you didn’t actually want.

 4. Guessing the Ring Size

 Getting the right size is important for jewelry of all kinds, but it’s especially important for rings.
 If you know you’ll be heading to the jewelry store or buying jewelry online for a gift, make sure to figure out the size you need ahead of time.

 This can be tricky if you’re planning the ring as a surprise, like when you’re shopping for an engagement ring.
 If possible, try asking family members or close friends, or you can swipe a ring from her jewelry to bring it to the store or measure the size on your own.

 5. Not Asking for Help

 If you’re making a big jewelry purchase, don’t do it alone!

 An experienced jeweler can help you make the most of your investment and guide you to the pieces that work best for your needs and lifestyle.
+It’s advisable to ask jewelry experts for help to make sure you choose good quality items.
 This works when buying online, too: reach out to the seller for tips on which of their products is a good match for what you’re seeking.